n0rthern-light/binarmor/README.md

 Program made from passion to Windows internals.

 ## Quick design overview
-The program is designed from two components the Loader and the DLL (engine).
-The loader source code is placed in `src` subdirectory, where the DLL code is inside `src_dll`.
-Both the loader and the dll share same code from `shared` directory.
+The program is designed from two components an Loader and an DLL.
+The loader source code is placed in `src/loader` subdirectory, where the DLL code is inside `src/dll`.
+Both the loader and the dll share same code from `src/shared` directory.

 ## Compiling the components